Congressional District # 06

 Prior to this agreement, various investigations of the Two Rivers site were conducted in the 1990s and early 2000s under the Wisconsin Voluntary Cleanup program.
 Most recently, WPSC conducted a pilot test of in-situ ("in place") chemical oxidation of contaminated groundwater from 2003 through 2005; however, the pilot test failed and a new approach for groundwater cleanup was recommended.
 Routine groundwater monitoring occurs annually.

-WPSC and EPA plan to begin a removal investigation for a Time-Critical Removal Action at the Two Rivers site in March 2014.
+WPSC began a Time-Critical Removal Action at the Two Rivers site in August 2014.
+EPA is overseeing this work.
 The planned removal action will help achieve the long-term cleanup goals in accordance with the 2006 enforcement agreement.
-Remedial Investigation work is planned to begin in mid-2014.
+Post-removal Remedial Investigation work is planned to begin in mid-2015.

 ContactsRemedial Project Manager, U.S. EPA